pozi/PoziExplorer/README.md

 ## Runtime dependencies

-This project  PHP scripts running.
+This project expects to be able to use certain PHP scripts.
 Please refer to `lib/custom/json` for more details.

 ## SDK version